-The 2010 annual meeting of stockholders of Kadant Inc. will be held on Tuesday, May 25, 2010, at 2:30 p.m. at the Boston Marriott Burlington located at One Mall Road, Burlington, Massachusetts.
+The 2008 annual meeting of stockholders of Kadant Inc. will be held on Thursday, May 22, 2008, at 2:30 p.m. at the Boston Marriott Burlington located at One Mall Road, Burlington, Massachusetts.
 The purpose of the meeting is to consider and take action upon the following matters:

-- 1. Election of two directors, constituting the entire class of directors to be elected for a three-year term expiring in the year 2013. - 2.
-Ratification of the selection of Ernst & Young LLP by the audit committee of our board of directors as the company's independent registered public accounting firm for the 2010 fiscal year. - 3.
+- 1. Election of two directors, constituting the entire class of directors to be elected for a three-year term expiring in the year 2011. - 2.
+Ratification of the selection of Ernst & Young LLP by the audit committee of our board of directors as the company's independent registered public accounting firm for the 2008 fiscal year. - 3.
 Such other business as may properly be brought before the meeting and any adjournment of the meeting.

-The record date for the determination of the stockholders entitled to receive notice of and to vote at the meeting is March 31, 2010.
+The record date for the determination of the stockholders entitled to receive notice of and to vote at the meeting is April 3, 2008.
 Our stock transfer books will remain open.

 Our bylaws require that the holders of a majority of the shares of our common stock, issued and outstanding and entitled to vote at the meeting, be present in person or represented by proxy at the meeting in order to constitute a quorum for the transaction of business.
 Accordingly, it is important that your shares be represented at the meeting regardless of the number of shares you may hold.
-Whether or not you plan to attend the meeting in person, please ensure that your shares of our common stock are present and voted at the meeting by submitting your instructions by telephone, the Internet, or in writing by completing, signing, dating and returning your proxy card or voting form.
+Whether or not you plan to attend the meeting in person, please ensure that your shares of our common stock are present and voted at the meeting by submitting your instructions by telephone, the Internet, or in writing by completing, signing, dating and returning the enclosed proxy card to our transfer agent in the enclosed, self-addressed envelope, which requires no postage if mailed in the United States